2 Data

 As with all R (and Excel and Python and everything else) functions, the call to invoke the function includes a matching set of parentheses.
 Information within the parentheses specifies the information provided to the function for analysis.

-statement reads the data stored as a rectangular data table from an external file stored on your computer system such as an Excel file.
+The following Read() statement reads the data stored in a rectangular data table from an external file on your computer, such as an Excel file.

 Video: Read Data [3:35]